 Deborah Moody became an Anabaptist, a school of thought that held people should not be baptized as children but rather as adults.

-Lady Moody's behavior was brought before England's Star Chamber, the high court that heard cases involving prominent people, such as the nobility.
-The king limited how long people could live away from their ancestral homes, and the court ordered her to return home.
+Anabaptism amounted to heresy in the 1630s.
+Lady Moody, now a heretic, had to appear before England’s Star Chamber, the high court that heard cases involving the nobility.
+The court had the power to decide how long nobles could live away from their ancestral estates, and it ordered Lady Moody to go home to Wiltshire.

-Unhappy with her options in England, Moody considered joining Winthrop and his settlement in America.
+Moody had considered joining Winthrop and his settlement in America.
 Though she had long criticized the Church of England, the prospect of joining in the new colony had initially seemed too daunting.
 But with this new frustration, Deborah Moody decided to move.

 At age 54, she pulled up stakes and sailed for America.
-She first settled in Saugus, and was granted 400 acres for a plantation.
-Shortly, however, she bought a small house in Salem, and then farm of more than 1,000 acres from John Humphrey in nearby Swampscott.
+She first settled in Saugus on a grant of 400 acres for a plantation.
+Shortly, however, she bought a small house in Salem, and then a farm of more than 1,000 acres from John Humphrey in nearby Swampscott.
 Humphrey, a one-time deputy governor of Massachusetts, had grown tired of the new colony and was returning to England.

-Peter succeeded in having her banished from Massachusetts.
-The church called out Lady Moody for her illegal religious beliefs and would eventually cast her out.
+Peter succeeded in having her banished from Massachusetts for her illegal religious beliefs.

-Faced with the increasing hostility toward her beliefs, Deborah Moody decided to leave Massachusetts just as Anne Hutchinson and Roger Williams had.
+Faced with the increasing hostility, Deborah Moody decided to leave Massachusetts just as Anne Hutchinson and Roger Williams had.
 Rather than head for Rhode Island, however, Moody chose New Amsterdam (now New York).